nanos-world/docs/versioned_docs/version-0.73.0/core-concepts/packages/loading-screen.md

 ---
 description: Custom Loading Screen for your servers
 sidebar_position: 1
+tags: [scripting, ui]
 ---

 # Loading Screen

-In nanos world it is possible to add a customized and dynamic Loading Screen to your Server using [WebUI](/docs/scripting-reference/classes/webui).
+In nanos world it is possible to add a customized and dynamic Loading Screen to your Server using [WebUI](./scripting-reference/classes/webui.mdx).

 ![](/img/docs/loading-screen.jpg)